alex-yates-redgate/TDM-AutoMasklet/README.md

 ```
 git clone https://github.com/alex-yates-redgate/TDM-AutoMasklet.git
 ```
-3. Navigate into the directory:
+3. Navigate into the directory (this is important):
 ```
 cd TDM-AutoMasklet
 ```